 - DON'T FORGET your passports.
-We suggest making a few photocopies of it and bringing a driver's license for backup. - Prepare for business attire for all meetings and sessions. - Prepare for smart casual clothing and hot temperatures for site visits (Egypt). - Bring personal medications as well as headache medication and diarrhea medication. - Bring power adapters for cell phones, laptops, hairdryers, etc. - Know that we will be flying domestically within each country, therefore plan packing liquids such as shampoo, conditioner, moisturizer, etc. knowing that anything over 3oz (in U.S.) must be in checked luggage or else will be discarded by Security. - Bring swimsuits/shorts for recreation at pool. - As we will be traveling consistently throughout the trip, doing laundry will be difficult and very expensive at hotels.
-Please pack enough clothing for a 2week trip without having to do laundry, being aware that the vast majority of your days and nights will require business attire. - Suggest comfortable shoes for walking during site visits. - Women- must be properly covered when visiting religious institutions.
-For American women, we suggest bringing a silk scarf or the like. - Bring a hat and sunscreen for the site visits as many will be in the desert with very hot temperatures and a beating sun above. - Bring a camera. - Bring a notebook and pen. - o Bring an ATM and/or Debit Card or cash to exchange money and for emergencies. - Advise your bank of the dates you will be abroad to avoid the bank blocking your card for unusual transaction.
+We suggest making a few photocopies of it and bringing a driver's license for backup. - Prepare for business attire for all meetings and sessions. - Prepare for smart casual clothing and warm temperatures for site visits (Egypt). - Bring personal medications. - Bring power adapters for cell phones, laptops, hairdryers, etc. - Bring swimsuits/shorts for recreation at pool. - As we will be traveling consistently throughout the trip, doing laundry will be difficult and very expensive at hotels.
+Please pack enough clothing for a 10 day trip without having to do laundry, being aware that the vast majority of your days and nights will require business attire. - Suggest comfortable shoes for walking during site visits. - Women- must be properly covered when visiting religious institutions.
+For American women, we suggest bringing a silk scarf or the like. - o Bring a hat and sunscreen for the site visits as some will be warm. - Bring a camera. - Bring a notebook and pen. - o Bring an ATM and/or Debit Card or cash to exchange money and for emergencies. - Advise your bank of the dates you will be abroad to avoid the bank blocking your card for unusual transaction.